 The Company determined that the May 2024 Pre-Funded Warrants were indexed to the Company's own stock and met the requirements for equity classification.
 Proceeds allocated to such warrants totaled \$0.5 million.
-All May 2024 Pre-Funded Warrants were exercised in June 2024, and none remain outstanding on June 30, 2024.
+All May 2024 Pre-Funded Warrants were exercised in June 2024, and none remain outstanding on September 30, 2024.

 The May 2024 Common Stock Warrants have (i) an exercise price per share of common stock equal to \$3.70 per share and (ii) a cashless exercise option if, at the time of exercise, there is no effective registration statement registering or the prospectus is not available for the issuance of the warrant shares to the holder, with the number of shares received determined according to the formula set forth in the May 2024 Common Stock Warrant.
 The May 2024 Common Stock Warrants are exercisable upon issuance and the May 2024 Series A Warrants expire on November 19, 2029 and the May 2024 Series B Warrants expire on November 17, 2025.
 The exercise price and the number of shares of common stock issuable upon exercise of the May 2024 Common Stock Warrants are subject to adjustment in the event of certain stock dividends and distributions, splits, combinations, reclassifications or similar events affecting the common stock.
-Holders of the May 2024 Common Stock Warrants.
+Holders of the May 2024 Common Stock Warrants will participate in any distributions to common stockholders as if the holders had exercised the May 2024 Common Stock Warrants.
 The May 2024 Common Stock Warrants are redeemable upon the occurrence of a Fundamental Transaction (as defined in the Common Stock Purchase Warrant Agreement).

 The Company determined that the May 2024 Common Stock Warrants were indexed to the Company's own stock and met the requirements for equity classification.
 Proceeds allocated to such warrants totaled \$5.1 million.
-All May 2024 Common Stock Warrants remain outstanding on June 30, 2024.
+All May 2024 Common Stock Warrants remain outstanding on September 30, 2024.

 In connection with the May 2024 offering, the Company entered into an agreement with Wainwright pursuant to which the Company issued to Wainwright's designees warrants to purchase up to 141,772 shares of common stock (the "Wainwright Warrant").
 The terms of the Wainwright Warrant are substantially the same as the terms of the May 2024 Series A Warrant except that they have an exercise price of \$4.9375 per share.
 Additionally, upon exercise, if any, of the May 2024 Common Stock Warrants for cash, the Company shall pay Wainwright a cash fee of 7.0% of the aggregate gross exercise price paid in cash with respect thereto (the "Wainwright Contingent Cash Fee").
-In addition, upon any exercise for cash of the May 2024 Common Stock Warrants, the Company shall issue to Wainwright or its designees warrants to purchase the number of shares of common stock underlying such May 2024 Common Stock Warrants that have been exercised and such warrants will be in the same form and terms as the Wainwright Warrant (the "Wainwright Contingent Warrant").
+In addition, upon any exercise for cash of the May 2024 Common Stock Warrants, the Company shall issue to Wainwright or its designees warrants to purchase the number of shares of common stock equal to 7.0% of the aggregate number of shares of common stock underlying such May 2024 Common Stock Warrants that have been exercised and such warrants will be in the same form and terms as the Wainwright Warrant (the "Wainwright Contingent Warrant").